 We regularly advocate for those who are vulnerable through physical or mental health issues, language barriers, digital exclusion or other adverse personal circumstances.
 However, sometimes we may require to signpost or refer to an external organisation better placed to deal with a specific issue or a particular area of the law.

 The pandemic has brought millions of households to a crisis point.
 Our intervention in applying for welfare benefits and challenging Benefits Agencies disputing negative decisions has been a lifeline for many residents in a critical situation.
 As a result, the demand on our service has more than doubled since Covid19 and it continues to increase as Hounslow residents are hit by the cost of living crisis.
 Due to the surge in energy prices and high inflation rates pushing up the cost of food and everyday items, more and more low income households have been seeking our advice and support, as many are facing hardship and more indebtedness.

-Welfare benefits cases can be very complex and we are proud to be able to offer casework support with tribunal representation.
-We are also uniquely placed in the borough as the only Debt Relief Order (DROs) Intermediary service, which has transformed people’s lives for the better, relieving them of the pressure and mental stress caused by debt.
+Welfare benefits cases can be very complex and we are proud to be able to offer our clients full casework support including tribunal representation.
+We are also uniquely placed in the borough as a Debt Relief Order (DROs) Intermediary service, which has transformed people’s lives for the better, relieving them of the pressure and mental stress caused by debt.

 Universal Credit Help to Claim